Understanding Code Violations in Virginia & Their Impact on Selling Your House

 When selling a property as-is with code violations in Virginia, consider these legal aspects:

-• Documentation: Keep good records of violations, contracts, and disclosures to make sure the deal goes smoothly.
+- Documentation: Keep thorough records of violations, contracts, and disclosures to ensure the deal proceeds smoothly.

 Essential Resources and Next Steps for a Smooth Sale